Skip to content

 Francis Oliver’s BnB

-Bishop Janes sold his home on the mountain in 1870 to Francis Oliver, who turned the home into an Air BnB like summer boarding house where New Yorkers would come via the 5 o’clock train known as the “Millionaires Express” to enjoy the cooler summer atmosphere and country living.
+Bishop Janes sold his home on the mountain in 1870 to Francis Oliver, who turned the home into an Air BnB-like summer boarding house where New Yorkers would come via the 5 o’clock train known as the “Millionaires Express” to enjoy the cooler summer atmosphere and country living.
 Some of his early guests around 1870 included George Ingram Seney and the architect George Post, who would later build beautiful estates on the Bernardsville mountain.
-Seney liked the area so much, he made Francis Oliver an offer he couldn’t refuse and purchased the place.
+Seney liked the area so much, that he made Francis Oliver an offer he couldn’t refuse and purchased the place.

-Oliver’s boarding house quickly became a destination for the wealthy, on a par with enclaves in Newport, Rhode Island.
+Oliver’s boarding house quickly became a destination for the wealthy, on par with Newport, Rhode Island enclaves.
 Seney decided it was time to move permanently to the mountain and acquired the Hampton House boarding house from Francis Oliver in 1871, feeling the home and area could be developed and attract even more visitors to the Bernardsville area.
 He called his new acquisition the Highland House and began to expand the house the property that ultimately became a luxurious destination hotel.
 The Highland House would later become the prestigious Somerset Inn.
 Over time, the Inn grounds would cover over 850 acres.

 George Ingraham Seney’s Vision